ARC7069 : Legal Framework and Building Procurement

 Assessment Rationale And Relationship

-The 1000-word submission will allow students to carry out research on a topic that is outside their direct firsthand experience.
+The 1000-word submission will allow students to carry out research on a topic that is within and/or outside their direct firsthand experience.
 It is designed to assess the breadth of their knowledge of the professional practice criteria covered in this module, and their writing skills.
 It will also serve as preparation for more substantive writing in this, and other modules of the course.
 This essay will be marked ‘internally’ by the module leader and/or module lecturer

 The 3000-word report will be prepared in response to a scenario that reflects the realities of architectural practice.
 The scenario will be set (and the reports assessed) by professional examiners and will be issued to students at least four weeks before submission.
 It will require students to respond to the range of issues as would be typical in the procurement of buildings and the legal framework and processes under which architects operate.
 This will therefore be a good opportunity to test students’ understanding, knowledge and ability to apply theoretical knowledge to the practice of architecture, as well as assess their communication, business and critical thinking skills.
 THIS COMPONENT OF THE MODULE HAS TO BE PASSED TO PASS THE WHOLE MODULE.